 How much time you’ll need in Bali largely depends on your budget, what you want to do and how quick you like to travel.
-I spent five weeks travelling in Bali, but spent a lot of time working in a co-working space in Canggu called Dojos.
-I’d say three weeks in Bali is a great time to see all of the attractions, not feel too rushed and account for the odd lazy/ hangover day.
+I spent five weeks in Bali, but spent a lot of time working in a co-working space in Canggu called Dojos.
+If you’re wanting I’d say three weeks in Bali is a great time to see all of the attractions, not feel too rushed and account for the odd lazy/ hangover day.

 This itinerary is for 2-3 weeks in Bali, but I have included some options for extra stops if you would like to spend 4 weeks in Bali or even longer.